 - Public hospitals are a key tool of the French health policy.
-One key objective of this policy is to reduce social inequalities, gender inequality and regional inequalities (article L1411-1 of the Code de la Santé Publique) - Public hospitals have the mission to make necessary medical treatment available to each and every person, and to provide a continuous access to medical treatment (article L1110-1 of the Code de la Santé Publique).
-Any kind of discrimination for the access to medical treatment is explicitly prohibited (article L1110-3). - Provision of medico-social services targeting people in a situation of hardship (for example the elderly, the poor, the homeless).
-In the absence of health insurance cover, these services are provided free of charge : the French universal health insurance system (couverture médicale universelle CMU) ensures access to medical treatment for people in a situation of hardship as no advances in cash are required for treatment by public hospitals.
-In addition, public hospitals provide administrative help and assistance to ensure full access to public services (article L. 6111-1-1 of the Code de la Santé Publique). - Provision of healthcare services across all territories in France, including the most isolated territories (article L. 6112-2 of the Code de la Santé Publique)
+One key objective of this policy is to reduce social, gender and regional inequalities (article L.1411-1 of the Code de la Santé Publique), - Public hospitals have the mission to make necessary medical treatment available to each and every person, and to provide a continuous access to medical treatment (article L.1110-1 of the Code de la Santé Publique).
+Any kind of discrimination for the access to medical treatment is explicitly prohibited (article L.1110- 3 of the Code de la Santé Publique), - Provision of medico-social services targeting people in a difficult situation (for example the elderly, poor or homeless people).
+In the absence of health insurance cover, these services are provided free of charge: the French universal health insurance system (couverture médicale universelle (CMU)) ensures access to medical treatment for people in a difficult situation as no advances in cash are required for treatment by public hospitals.
+In addition, public hospitals provide administrative help and assistance to ensure full access to public services (article L.6111-1-1 of the Code de la Santé Publique), - Provision of healthcare services across all territories in France, including the most isolated territories (article L.6112-2 of the Code de la Santé Publique).

 3.2.
-Process for Asset Selection and Evaluation
+Process for Project Evaluation and Selection

-In France, resources allocated to public hospitals are defined by the Regional Healthcare Agencies (ARS - Agences Régionales de Santé in French) in the annual Regional Healthcare Project (PRS - Projet Régional de Santé in French) based on a concertation with the different stakeholders.
-The role of Regional Healthcare Agencies is defined in the Code de le Santé Publique (art.
-L. 1431-2).
+In France, resources allocated to public hospitals are defined by the Regional Healthcare Agencies (Agences Régionales de Santé (ARS)) in the annual Regional Healthcare Project (Projet Régional de Santé (PRS)) based on a concertation with the different stakeholders.
+The role of Regional Healthcare Agencies is defined in article L.1431-2 of the Code de la Santé Publique.
 In practice, Regional Healthcare Agencies are responsible for coordinating the different healthcare activities over the territory and allocating the related budget to the different public healthcare infrastructures.
 They are also in charge of all the health monitoring and the prevention of environmental and social risks related to safety issues among the region and within those infrastructures.
-SFIL's public mission consists in refinancing those loans to public hospitals after the financing decision was taken at the Regional Healthcare Agencies' level.
+SFIL's public mission consists in refinancing those exposures to public hospitals after the financing decision was taken at the Regional Healthcare Agencies' level.

-All public hospital loans financed by SFIL go through the same process of evaluation prior to approval.
+All public hospital exposures financed by SFIL go through the same process of evaluation prior to approval.

-Before the French public hospital loan is approved for transfer to SFIL, the Credit Risk department performs a two-step credit analysis:
+Before the French public hospital exposure is approved for transfer to SFIL, the Credit Risk department performs a two-step credit analysis:

-- 1. The Financial analysis of the public hospital - 2.
-The extra-financial analysis of the public hospital
+- 1. The financial analysis of the public hospital - 2.
+The extra-financial analysis of the public hospital.